Comic Con comes to Saudi Arabia

 "There's a lot of talent (here) when it comes to comics, animations, anime (and) movie production," he said.

-AlSaeed said the initiative was inspired by the huge demand for a Comic Con in his country, illustrated partly by the rise in people holding their own cosplay competitions at small, underground private events.
+AlSaeed said the initiative was inspired by the huge demand for a Comic Con in his country, illustrated paartly by the rise in people holding their own cosplay competitions at small, underground private events.

 "(Comic Con) has never been done publicly like this, it has just never been set up," he said.